 Summary

 Sore nipples are most commonly associated with poor positioning or latch.
-It doesn’t take many feeds in a shallow latch before nipples become sore, grazed, blistered or deeply cracked and, once damaged, there is a risk of bacterial or fungal infection as well.
+It doesn’t take many feeds in a shallow latch before nipples become sore, grazed, blistered or deeply cracked and, once damaged, there is a risk of infection as well.
 Breastfeeding is not supposed to hurt—if it is painful, seek urgent help from your breastfeeding specialist or IBCLC lactation consultant to find the cause of your sore nipples.
 Correcting the latch or your baby’s sucking technique is a priority to prevent repeated damage.
 Your health care provider will advise on the most appropriate treatment for your sore nipples.